liuk5546/English-Learner/tpo/reading/tpo5-2.md

 > in the first place
 > 首先
+>
+> as
+> adv. （指事情以同样的方式发生）和。。。一样
+>  As always, he said little.

+> prerequisite
+> n. 前提
+> adj. 必备的
+> prerequisite knowledge必备的知识

-Contrary to the arguments of some that much of the pacific was settled by Polynesians accidentally marooned after being lost and `adrift`, it seems reasonable that this feat was accomplished by deliberate colonization expeditions that set out fully stocked with food and domesticated plants and animals.
+Contrary to the arguments of some that much of the pacific was settled by Polynesians accidentally `marooned` after being lost and `adrift`, it seems reasonable that this `feat` was accomplished by deliberate colonization expeditions that set out fully stocked with food and domesticated plants and animals.
 Detailed studies of the winds and currents using computer simulations suggest that drifting canoes would have been a most unlikely means of colonizing the Pacific.
 These expeditions were likely driven by population growth and political dynamics on the home islands, as well as the challenge and excitement of exploring unknown waters.